keiraz-hang/bluestamp-porftfolio/index.md

 # Final Milestone

 ![Headstone Image](IMG_6646.JPG){: height="30%" width="30%"} ![Headstone Image](IMG_6665.jpg){: height="30%" width="30%"}
-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JGrTEb3Jfvk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My third and final milestone for the IOT weather station was to have my modification complete and to complete the rest of the weather station (the container the light is in).
 The components of my project have remained the same, save for the addition of an oLED display, cotton wool and the 'lamp' part of the weather station.
 This milestone involved both changes in components and in the code, such as moving the whole project onto a smaller breadboard, adding an oLED display for my modification, and condensing/modifying my code.

 ## MODIFICATIONS
 The modification I decided on was to add a small screen to the weather station that would display the weather state and temperature in a certain location.
 The location I chose was my house.
+Although I at first wanted the screen to display only the weather state, I ended up also adding the temperature part to challenge myself, which meant I had to revise the way I recieved and processed my data through the collection service I used and my code.
 ![Headstone Image](IMG_6668.jpg){: height="30%" width="30%"}

 ## COMPONENTS